r57zone/DSAdvance/README.md

 ✔️ Battery level display on the light bar and player indicators (for Sony gamepads);<br>
 ✔️ Various emulation modes for games with adaptive triggers;<br>
 ✔️ Turning off the light bar for full immersion in the dark;<br>
+✔️ Support for two gamepads, the first with full functionality, and the second with simplified features (must be enabled in the config);<br>
 ✔️ Support for external modified racing pedals with any 16 buttons;<br>
 ✔️ Support for emulating any Xbox controller button presses using a Digispark joystick (up to 16 buttons);<br>

-Multiple operating modes are supported, switching is done by tapping the touchpad on DualSense and DualShock 4, or using the `Capture` and `Home` buttons on the Pro Controller and Joy-Cons (pressing `Home` again switches the aiming mode - Always/L2).
+Multiple operation modes are supported.
+You can switch between them by pressing the touchpad on DualSense and DualShock 4, the `Capture` and `Home` buttons on Pro Controllers and Joy-Cons (pressing `Home` again toggles aim mode — always/L2), or by pressing the touchpad on gamepads compatible with DualShock 4 but lacking a touch sensor (if the `ChangeModesWithoutAreas` parameter is set to `1`).
+You can also change operation modes using `ALT` + `1/2`.
+You can also switch operation modes using `ALT` + `1/2`.
+Pressing `ALT + 1` again disables driving mode, and pressing `ALT + 2` again toggles the aim mode (always/L2).

 ![](https://github.com/user-attachments/assets/b13153be-0713-4d90-81dd-28798bc17971)

-The colors of the areas can be changed in the configuration file.
+The default gamepad color and the area colors can be changed in the configuration file.

 To enable aiming with the `L1` button, change the `AimingWithL2` parameter to `0` in the config.